Dominic-Behrens/digitising_old_census/README.md

-# Digitising 1911 Australian census tables
+# Digitising Historic Australian census tables

-This repository maps tables in the Australian 1911 census volumes and extracts the New South Wales local-government-area population and occupied-dwelling table.
-Source PDFs are kept unchanged.
-The reviewed mapping covers 876 indexed tables across 2,292 source pages; the NSW extraction contains 324 local government areas.
+This repo is a work in progress to digitise old census data out of PDFs.
+Big work in progress.
+Don't trust anything here yet.

 ## What is here